Lucas3Dspain/assets/full_assets/subcomponent-example/README.md

 - todo: add comparison between proxy and render.
 VP + Outliner

-- What is the proxyPrim relationship used for?
-VP selection workflows?

-- What do we mean by Composition and Structure when talking about usd assets.\
-Composition sounds to me like composition arcs and layer/file organization, while structure is the final resulting prim hierarchy?

-- Finding a way to make the subcomponents be reseteable while hacing a nicely placed pivot.\
-An idea is to use xformOp:transform:pivot

 - Assemblies and subcomponent's composition/structure looks very similar.\
   Any notable differences?
 Assemblies are not self-contained.
 Instancing?
   pd: looking at assemblies it works that way, so it might not be that wierd after all.
 - Should subcomponent prim replicate component structure geo, mtl scopes.\
   It looks counterintuitive to have meshes outside /geo?\
 - Can we come up with a go-to/recommended structure for subcomponents?.\
-  Similar to Assemblies, support purposes and nested subcomponents.
-- Is there any issue having meshes have kind subcomponent directly applied?
-What about the use of purpose in that case?\
-Is better to only apply it to xforms?
-What about nested subcomponents?

 - Is there a way to make the subcomponents instanceable so only a xform is authored?
 Will hydra reuse prototypes in that case?\